 In the Robert Half Salary Guide, salaries are broken down by percentiles.
-This allows you to see how different skills, experience and qualifications – along with different roles, can shape a HR Manager salary.
+This allows you to see how different skills, experience, and qualifications can shape a Human Resource Manager salary in Sydney, Melbourne, Brisbane, or Perth, alongside related positions.

 This HR Manager salary percentile applies typically to candidates who have 1-2 years’ experience in the role.
 Candidates will be required though to have skills in maintaining accurate records, and compiling HR reports.
 Responsibilities may include responding to internal and external enquiries relating to various roles, and working on recruitment activities for the company.